KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 - Adding required environment variables to `~/.bashrc`

 This option is exactly equivalent to using `--install-distro-packages` `--generate-config` at the same time.
-In kdesrc-build (perl implementation) it additionally uses "--install-distro-packages-perl".
+In kde-builder (perl implementation) it additionally uses "--install-distro-packages-perl".

 (cmdline-install-distro-packages)=
 `--install-distro-packages`
-Installs distro packages (on supported Linux distributions) necessary to prepare the system for kdesrc-build to operate, and for the newly-installed KDE software to run.
+Installs distro packages (on supported Linux distributions) necessary to prepare the system for kde-builder to operate, and for the newly-installed KDE software to run.

 See also `--initial-setup`

 (cmdline-generate-config)=
 `--generate-config`
-Generate the kdesrc-build configuration file.
+Generate the kde-builder configuration file.

 See also `--initial-setup`